fevemo/HYM_SEE/README.md

 The install scripts will set up a Python 3.11 virtual environment and install all dependencies automatically.

+**For camera control:**

+Installation of the Hikrobotics MVS control software which includes the SDK installation.

 ## Run

 Make sure the virtual environment is activated (see Setup above) before running.
 You need to do this each time you open a new terminal.
 Then run the desired code.